Reductive quotients of klt singularities: Preliminaries

-\begin{remark} {\em Originally, in~\cite[Constr.~1.4.2.1]{ADHL15}, the restriction of the projection $\WDiv(X) \to \Cl(X)$ to $K$ is surjective and $L$ is the kernel of this map, so $M$ is isomorphic to $\Cl(X)$.
+\begin{remark} {\em The original construction \cite[Constr.~1.4.2.1]{ADHL15} is a special case of the above, where the restriction of the projection $\WDiv(X) \to \Cl(X)$ to $K$ is assumed to be surjective and $L$ is defined to be the kernel of this projection; i.e., $M$ is isomorphic to $\Cl(X)$.
 Moreover, $X$ is assumed to have only constant global invertible functions.
-In this case, $\mathcal{R}_{X,K,L,\chi}$ is the usual Cox ring of $X$.
+In this case, $\mathcal{R}_{X,K,L,\chi}$ and $R_{X,K,L,\chi}$ are the usual Cox sheaf and Cox ring of $X$, respectively.